 - 1/2 tsp ground cinnamon

-- 1 cup halved sun-dried tomatoes, drained
+- 1 cup halved sun-dried tomatoes in olive oil, drained

 - 4 slices American cheese